carbon-language/carbon-lang/docs/project/goals.md

 able to easily understand its expected performance, given sufficient background knowledge of the environment in which it will run.
 This need not be precise, but instead can use heuristics and guidelines to avoid surprise.
-The key priority is that performance, whether good or bad, is unsurprising to users of the Carbon language.
+The key priority is that performance, whether good or bad, is unsurprising to developers.
 Even pleasant surprises, when too frequent, can become a problem due to establishing brittle baseline performance that cannot be reliably sustained.

 **Leave no room for a lower level language.** Programmers should not need to leave the rules and structure of Carbon, whether to gain control over